ph0rque/SnapAMeal/memory-bank/systemPatterns.md

 ## Current State

-The application is currently a single-screen "Hello World" style app with no backend integration.
+The initial Firebase project has been configured for web, iOS, macOS, and Android.
+The application is currently a multi-page app with a basic authentication flow structure.